Wangxinqian/Academic/_pages/about.md

 News
 ======
+- **[Oct 2025]** As a guest lecturer, I was honoured to give a talk in Week 11 of Dr Mojtaba Shahin's course (Semester 2, 2025).
+I designed the curriculum by introducing the topics of AI systems' security and safety.
 - **[Sep 2025]** I receive the 2024 reviewer certificates for IEEE **TKDE** and IEEE **TDSC**.
 - **[Aug 2025]** As a guest lecturer, I was honoured to give a talk in Week 6 of NTE2547/2580 Security Testing (Semester 2, 2025).
-I designed the curriculum by briefly introducing the topics of AI security.
+I designed the curriculum by introducing the topics of AI security.
 - **[July 2025]** As a tutor, our course, INTE2401/2402 Cloud Security (Semester 2, 2025), has been awarded the Top Five Course with the highest OSI in STEM College.
 Thank you to all enrolled students and every member of the teaching team.
 - **[Feb 2025]** I present my paper at NDSS 2025.
 - **[Dec 2024]** As a tutor, our course, NTE2547/2580 Security Testing (Semester 2, 2024), has been awarded the Top Five Course with the highest OSI in STEM College.
 A big thank you to everyone who enrolled in the course and to all the members of the teaching team.